 Elevation gain: 1,300 feet

 Wallace Falls is one of the most popular hikes in the area because there are so many different areas to take effortless photos.
 For this reason, I recommend starting early if possible to beat the crowds (especially in the summer!).
+It’s also one of the best winter hikes in Washington, as it rarely gets snow.

 There are nine different waterfalls in the park, so make sure you keep going to see all of them if you’re up for it.
 This alone is what makes it one of the most beautiful waterfall hikes near Seattle.
+Many people only go to the Lower Falls or Middle Falls, but I highly encourage you to also go to the Upper Falls if you have the time.

 If you’re looking for a good Seattle hike and brewery combination, you can check out Timber Monster Brewing Company on the way back.
-They have a variety of beer and food to fuel up with after your hike.
+They have a variety of beer and food to fuel up after your hike.

 7. Franklin Falls